Short Scar Facelift

 - Deep creases forming between the bottom of your nose and the corner of your mouth

 Some patients with minor signs of facial aging may be candidates for a non-surgical approach.
 Dr. Ruff can discuss minimally invasive options such as Ultherapy® skin tightening instead of or in addition to surgery.

 Meeting With Your Plastic Surgeon

-Prior to scheduling your facelift, you will have an extensive consultation with Dr. Ruff, and the staff at West End Plastic Surgery.
+Prior to scheduling your facelift, you will have an extensive consultation with your surgeon and team at West End Plastic Surgery.
 The goals of the consultation are to evaluate your facial and neck structure, your skin elasticity and facial volume, and your underlying muscle tone to determine if an S Lift is right for you.
 Adjunctive procedures will be recommended if needed to create a harmonious rejuvenation.
 Your plastic surgeon will thoroughly explain each technique along with its risks, benefits, and recovery times.
 You will be asked to describe in detail how you want your face and neck to look after your S Lift.
 Working together, you and the doctor will decide which technique will give you the results you desire.